Sage-Bionetworks/snowflake/CONTRIBUTING.md

 Your branch will now be tracking `origin/dev` which you can merge with or rebase onto should a merge conflict occur.
 For more guidance on how to resolve merge conflicts, [see here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts#resolving-merge-conflicts).

+> [!IMPORTANT]
+> If you plan to run the automated testing described in section [Running CI Jobs for Database Testing](running-ci-jobs-for-database-testing), your branch name needs to start with `snow-`,
+> otherwise the test deployment will fail.

 ### 4. Push to The Remote Branch